Lodge my annual return of land and stock

 - quickly and accurately respond to emergency or biosecurity events

-- protect our primary industries from pest and diseases
+- protect our ‘clean and green’ reputation against pests and diseases

-Annual returns are essentially a 'farm Census' and need to be lodged with Local Land Services no later than 31 August each year.
+Annual returns are to be lodged no later than 31 August each year.

 Which stock do I count?